 Some people with children or pets oftentimes hesitate to buy a spa for fear of the danger the tub presents.
 It is not unlikely for a child or pet to fall into the tub by accident and drown.

 Securely install a cover that fits your hot tub properly and dispel this fear.
 A hot tub cover is too heavy for a child to lift up on his own.
 Even if you leave pets or children unsupervised, they will not be able to get into the hot tub.

 Too much exposure to the sun can have harmful effects, even for a hot tub.
-While they are made from high quality and UV resistant materials, extra protection in a form of hot tub cover protects the tub from such harm even more.
+While they are made from high-quality and UV-resistant materials, extra protection in a form of a hot tub cover protects the tub from such harm even more.

 It shields the tub from the sun’s hot rays so that it does not show signs of early wear and tear from the exposure.
 When you buy a cover, there are two things you should keep in mind – thickness and material.
 These two factors can determine how effective the cover will be as a buffer against the onslaught of the sun’s harmful rays.

 A hot tub cover helps the tub to retain heat, especially during winter when the heater is incapable of maintaining the temperature.
 A cover usually has expanded polystyrene as insulation.
 Look for a cover that is thick and has a tight fit so that it effectively seals in heat, requiring less energy to heat the water.
 An energy-efficient hot tub will save you from high electricity costs.

 Almost all hot tubs come with their own covers.
 You can get maximum efficiency from a cover for about 3 to 5 years.
 You may have to replace it after that span of time.
 The cover usually wears off before the tub does, requiring you to purchase a new one.
 There are certain considerations you need to pay attention to when getting a new cover.

 Make sure to get the right size.
 You can get assistance from the manufacturer or your dealer if you are in doubt about what cover size to get.